SciML/Catalyst.jl/README.md

 - Julia `Expr`s can be obtained for all rate laws and functions determining the deterministic and stochastic terms within resulting ODE, SDE or jump models.
-- [`Latexify`](https://github.com/korsbo/Latexify.jl) can be used to generate LaTeX expressions corresponding to generated mathematical models.
+- [`Latexify`](https://github.com/korsbo/Latexify.jl) can be used to generate LaTeX expressions corresponding to generated mathematical models or the underlying set of reactions.

 ## Illustrative Examples
 #### Gillespie Simulations of Michaelis-Menten Enzyme Kinetics